You Searched For: ACS Scientific Inc

 Supplier: Biosensis

-Description: The Biosensis GDNF RapidTM enzyme-linked immunosorbent assay (ELISA) Kit is a sandwich ELISA that allows the quantification of GDNF in less than 4 hours in cell culture supernatants, cell lysates, and guinea pig serum only if used as directed.
-Please refer to the kit protocol for specific use instructions for each substrate application.
+Description: The biosensis® Multi-Neurotrophin RapidTM Screening ELISA kit has been designed to allow rapid screening and quantification of rat NGF, BDNF, NT3 and NT4/5 in cell culture supernatants, lysates, serum and brain extracts only if used as directed.
+Please refer to the kit protocol for specific use instructions for each substrate application, in particular rat serum.

 Supplier: Biosensis